apoorvgupta1709/Cricket-CricKo-/README.md

 A simple  Android Application made for Cricketing News

 # Technology Used
-Java
+1:Java
-Basic concepts of android
+2:Basic concepts of android
-FIREBASE
+3:FIREBASE